|Date||30 November 1939 – 13 March 1940 (3 months, 1 week and 6 days)|

-Why did Finland declare war on Germany?
+Why did Finland ally with Germany?

 Finland resisted the Soviet pressure. … As tension increased between Germany and the USSR, Finland saw in Hitler a possible ally in gaining back its lost territory.
 German troops were allowed on Finnish soil as the Germans prepared for their invasion of the Soviet Union—a war that the Finns joined.

 How many Finnish died in ww2?